 Ladder Safety

-- Properly secure or tie the ladder to the roof to prevent someone from falling off and from the ladder damaging the property
+- Properly secure or tie your ladder to the roof to prevent someone from falling off and from the ladder damaging the property you are working on

 - Never use a damaged ladder and make sure to place the ladder on a leveled and stable surface